jhpyle/docassemble/_docs/fields.md

 ([Try it out here](https://demo.docassemble.org?i=docassemble.demo:data/questions/testpulldown.yml){:target="_blank"}.)

-### Assigning existing objects to variables
+## Assigning existing objects to variables

-You might want to ask the user a multiple-choice question like "which of the people you have told me about do you want to sue?"
-That is, you want to define a new variable and you want it to be set to the value of an existing variable, but you want the user to select which one.

-You can accomplish this using a `fields` entry with `datatype` set to `object`.
+Using template expressions (Python code enclosed in `${ }`), you can present users with multiple-choice questions for which choices are based on information gathered from the user.
+For example:

+{% highlight yaml %}
+---
+include: basic-questions.yml
+---
+question: |
+  What is your favorite date?
+fields:
+  - Greatest Date Ever: favorite_date
+    datatype: date
+    choices:
+      - ${ client.birthdate }
+      - ${ advocate.birthdate }
+---
+question: |
+  The best day in the history of the world was ${ favorite_date }.
+sets: all_done
+---
+mandatory: true
+code: all_done
+---
+{% endhighlight %}

+But what if you wanted to use a variable to refer to an object, such as a person?
+You could try something like this:

+{% highlight yaml %}
+---
+question: |
+  Who is the tallest?
+fields:
+  - Tallest person: tallest_person
+    choices:
+      - ${ client }
+      - ${ advocate }
+---
+{% endhighlight %}

+In this case, `tallest_person` would be set to the _name_ of the `client` or the _name_ of the `advocate`.
+But what if you wanted to then look at the birthdate of the tallest person, or some other attribute of the person?
+If all you had was the person's name, you would not be able to do that.
+Instead, you would want `tallest_person` to be defined as the object `client` or the object `advocate`, so that you can refer to `tallest_person.birthdate` just as you would refer to `client.birthdate`.

+You can accomplish this by setting `datatype` to `object` within a `fields` list, where the `choices` are the names of the objects from which to choose.
+(Optionally, you can set a `default` value, which is also the name of a variable.)

 For example: